esh04/Twitter-Data-Analysis-LS/README.md

 ## Dataset
 - Over 100000 relevent tweets, in various Indian Languages, were scraped using `snscrape`, from the years 2020-21.
-- The data was cleaned, and a significant chunk was translated to English for better understanding and analysis.
+- The data was cleaned, and the contents of the tweets with a valid location tag were translated to English for better understanding and analysis.

 ## Data Visualization
 - The dashboard contains four tabs: Overview, Hashtag Analysis, Language Analysis and Conclusion.